yiwu3microsoft/nunchaku/README.md

 Nunchaku is an inference engine designed for 4-bit diffusion models, as demonstrated in our paper [SVDQuant](http://arxiv.org/abs/2411.05007).
 Please check [DeepCompressor](https://github.com/mit-han-lab/deepcompressor) for the quantization library.

+Chere [here](https://github.com/mit-han-lab/nunchaku/issues/149) to join our user groups on Slack and WeChat for discussions!
+If you have any questions, encounter issues, or are interested in contributing to the codebase, feel free to share your thoughts there!

 ### [Paper](http://arxiv.org/abs/2411.05007) | [Project](https://hanlab.mit.edu/projects/svdquant) | [Blog](https://hanlab.mit.edu/blog/svdquant) | [Demo](https://svdquant.mit.edu)

 - **[2025-02-20]** 🚀 We release the [pre-built wheels](https://huggingface.co/mit-han-lab/nunchaku) to simplify installation!
 Check [here](#Installation) for the guidance!